laurci/blog.ciobanu.dev/_posts/elves-and-css.md

 I'm getting mad even by just thinking about the comments for this post __"It's very simple bro, you're too stupid to understand."__.

 You want simple?
 I'll show you f\*cking simple.
-Actually, I'll give you the bare minimum.
+Actually, I'll show you the bare minimum.

 ## static websites, the web and HTTP